 - (i) Contributions are received from rural municipalities.
 The contributions are the amounts received by the rural municipality from the First Nation for lands set apart as reserves.
 The Rural Municipal Specific Claim Tax Loss Compensation Trust Fund is a restricted fund, and contributions are recognized as revenue in the year in which the title for the applicable lands is transferred to the name of the Crown.
-If the lands set apart as a reserve were already in the name of the Crown, the effective date of the transfer is the date of the order authorizing the transfer. - (ii) Investment income is income allocated from the investment pool (see Note 4).
+If the lands set apart as a reserve were already in the name of the Crown, the effective date of the transfer is the date of the order authorizing the transfer. - (ii) Investment income is income allocated from the investment pool (see Notes 3 & 4).

 Investment income for term investments (non-viability contingent capital (NVCC) subordinated debt investments, other fixed income debt investments, and structured notes) includes interest earned in the year (accrued or received), amortized premium and discount, realized gains or losses on the sale of investments, and the unrealized change in the market value of the investments.
-Purchase premiums and discounts are amortized on a straight-line basis over the term of the earlier of the maturity or call date.
-NVCC Subordinated Debt investments that earn interest have effective interest rates ranging from 2.6% to 3.9%.
+Purchase premiums and discounts are amortized on a straight-line basis over the term of the earlier of the maturity or call date NVCC Subordinated Debt investments that earn interest have effective interest rates ranging from 1.67% to 3.89% (2021 - 2.57% to 3.89%).